mecostav/vmready/readme.md

 ''''

 #### Snapshotting your vm
-Once you have your VM has booted up and started it is good practice to snapshot your VM
+>Once you have your VM has booted up and started it is good practice to snapshot your VM
 '''
 vagrant shapshot save <snapshot-name>
 '''

+## Special thanks

+> Shoutout to [AndyMacDroo](https://github.com/AndyMacDroo) for inpiration for this repo.